-She stayed with them for twelve days sleeping in a house of such deep darkness at night it was suffocating.
-Outside the sky would be loaded with more stars than she had ever seen in the city.
+She stayed with them for six weeks sleeping in a house of such deep darkness at night it was like a coffin.
+Outside the sky would be loaded with more stars than she had ever seen before.
 But in here under a filthy skylight and no electricity she had trouble sleeping.
-When Dr. Muskie returned to remove her cast and a expose the disgusting skin underneath Evelyn was true to her word.
+Finally Dr. Muskie returned to remove her cast and added a foot brace so she could limp about.
+She glimpsed the disgusting skin that had been hidden underneath the cast and shivered.
+Later Evelyn was true to her word.
 She poured pail after pail of hot water into a zinc tub, handed Bride a sponge and a bar of hard-to-lather brown soap.
 Bride sank into the water with gratitude, prolonging the soaping until the water had cooled completely.
 It was when she stood to dry herself that she discovered that her chest was flat.
-Completely One morning the woke to find Pain standing next to the couch she slepton.
+Completely flat with only the nipples to prove it was not her back.
+Her shock was so great she plopped back down into the dirty water holding the towel over her chest like a shield.
+I must be sick, dying, she thought.
+She wound the towel above the place where her breasts had once announced themselves and rose to the lips of moaning lovers.
+Fighting panic she called out to Evelyn.